etmendz/Mendz.Data/README.md

             optionsBuilder.UseSqlServer(DataSettingOptions.ConnectionStrings["EntityFrameworkConnectionString"]);
         }
 ```
 This approach makes the DbContext instance semi-self-initializing.
 It also removes the need for the DbContext instance to be registered in the application's Startup.ConfigureServices -- usually done via call to IServiceCollection.AddDbContext().
 Thus, the application does not even need to be aware of the DbContext instance itself.
-Using Mendz.Data, it is possible for the application to reference only the models and repositories libraries, sheilding the application from being bound to specific data contexts.
+Using Mendz.Data, it is possible for the application to reference only the models and repositories libraries, shielding the application from being bound to specific data contexts.
 ### Mendz.Data.Common
 #### Contents
 Name | Description